moondance-labs/tanssi-docs/builders/manage/developer-portal/smart-contracts-creation-filter.md

 To define the accounts that will have authorization to deploy smart contracts, [get your Polkadot.js Apps started](#getting-started) and then take the following steps:

 1. Select the **parameters** pallet. **setParameter** will be automatically selected in the functions selector and **ContractDeployFilter** in the KeyValue parameter
 2. Two options will be available in the **ContractDeployFilter** selector: **AllowedAddressesToCreate** and **AllowedAddressesToCreateInner**.
-Select the **AllowedAddressesToCreate** option if you want to whitelist the accounts for smart contracts deployment and the later to whitelist the accounts for indirect  (via a smart contract call) smart contract deployment
+Select the **AllowedAddressesToCreate** option if you want to whitelist the accounts for smart contracts deployment and the latter to whitelist the accounts for indirect  (via a smart contract call) smart contract deployment
 3. Toggle the **Include option** switch
 4. Select the **Whitelisted** option
 5. Insert the whitelisted account